cjmlgrto/mlgrto.com/_posts/2016/2016-08-05-startup-tips-from-unihack.md

 preview: /uploads/blog/2016/2016-08-05-startup-tips-from-unihack/imgs/meet.jpg
 ---

 Melbourne's premiere university-level tech hackathon was on this weekend.
 Just like last year, I joined in.
-With fierce competition, mentors & recruiters from big-name companies, and a panel of critically-acclaimed judges— it was one _exhilarating_ event.
+With fierce competition, mentors & recruiters from big-name companies, and a panel of critically-acclaimed judges — it was one _exhilarating_ event.

 ![](/uploads/blog/2016/2016-08-05-startup-tips-from-unihack/imgs/meet.jpg)